 Over the past few years, coffee’s reputation has been bolstered by java enthusiasts and simultaneously attacked by caffeine-fearing health advocates.
 While many people view caffeine addiction as being very dangerous, coffee shops and producers pioneering coffee-based drinks such as cold brew are still booming with business.
 When considering the potential dangers of caffeine consumption, the phrase "too much of a good thing" comes to mind.
 If you’re able to maintain a healthy intake of coffee, however, you may see that just enough of a good thing is great for weight-loss.

 Click here to see 10 ways that coffee can save your life.

-that “consumption of coffee within the moderate range (3 to 5 cups per day or up to 400 mg/d caffeine) is not associated with increased long-term health risks among healthy individuals” and that “consistent evidence indicates that coffee consumption is associated with reduced risk of type 2 diabetes and cardiovascular disease in adults.”
+Quantifying what a healthy dose of coffee consists of is an important first step when looking to use it for weight-loss.
+The Scientific Report of the 2015 Dietary Guidelines Advisory Committee notes that “consumption of coffee within the moderate range (3 to 5 cups per day or up to 400 mg/d caffeine) is not associated with increased long-term health risks among healthy individuals” and that “consistent evidence indicates that coffee consumption is associated with reduced risk of type 2 diabetes and cardiovascular disease in adults.”

-nearly anywhere.The accompanying slideshow is provided by fellow Daily Meal editorial staff member Lindsey Gaterman.
+The accompanying slideshow is provided by fellow Daily Meal editorial staff member Lindsey Gaterman.